 Pricing & Availability

-This review will be updated when Breitling reveals official information regarding pricing and international availability.
+We will update this review when Breitling reveals official information regarding pricing and international availability.

 Build Quality: 5/5

 Nighttime Legibility: 4/5

 Movement: Breitling caliber B01, in-house, COSC-certified chronometer, Swiss Made